-The Phoenix Youth Project's Fifteenth AGM
+The Phoenix Youth Project's Fifteen AGM

 The Phoenix Youth Project AGM was attended by almost 80 young people, parents, community members, councillors, partner organisations and several of the project's funders.
 It was a great fun event that celebrated the last twelve months of the project and its achievements.
 Young people collected awards and certificates for their hard work throughout the past year, they helped to run the event and even performed for those in attendance.
 The highlight of the event was twofold, the sheer number of people in attendance and the four Phoenix Has Talent performances.

 The meeting started with a buffet lunch and ended with a fun quiz.
 Paul Rowe, Project Manager said the AGM was a great way to celebrate our fifteenth year as a project; we had so many people attending this year that we ran out of seats.
-He praised the hard work and achievements of the young people who had helped to run the event and who collected awards and certificates on the day as well as the staff volunteers and trustees of the project.
+He praised the hard work and achievements of the young people who had helped to run the event and who collected awards and certificates on the day as well as the staff volunteers and trustees of the project.'
 Members from our younger group sang and danced to showcase their talents.
 Ruby Haile, sang Taylor Swift - Love Story; Kendra & Lily sang Ed Sheeran - Perfect, Connor, Ben, Nate & Josh danced the Swish Swish dance and finally Georgia Herbert - sang Celine Dion - my heart will go on.

 Awards were given out on the day for the young people who took part in the Phoenix has talent even and for the accredited awards gained throughout the last year.
 There were over 50 different awards and certificates presented.
 These included the Duke of Edinburgh Award and ASDAN awards.
 The final award presented was the Phoenix Youth Project Youth Club Member of the Year, which is a new award, in its second year, in the honour and memory of a founding trustee, Sheila Graham.
 A Shield was presented to joint winners Emily Dixon and Jessica Redden who were also Moor Row's Youth Club Members of the year and also the overall project's youth club member of the year.
 Runner ups to the award were Shannon Cherry (Cleator Moor) and Megan Graham (Frizington) who were both awarded as youth club members of their youth clubs.